 How do you minimise the risk of infection at work?

-You may also want to suggest that your Office Manager consider proactive disinfection services - including Techno Hygiene to prevent cross contamination through equipment like phones, copiers and keyboards - and Deep Clean with Fogging for your office bathrooms.
+You may also want to suggest that your Office Manager consider proactive disinfection services – including Techno Hygiene o prevent cross contamination through equipment like phones, copiers and keyboards – and Deep Clean with Fogging for your office bathrooms.
 You might also want to review your daily cleaning regime as an additional preventative measure.
 Download an example of a strong cleaning regime here

 Unfortunately, we can’t always prevent illness, whether you follow Ouma’s old school advice or more conventional methods.
-It is just important that when you do get sick you take measures to limit the effect on your office coworkers; click here for some suggestions.
+It is just important that when you do get sick you take measures to limit the effect on your office coworkers.
+Download our handwashing guide for some tips.